ironwolphern/terraform-init-vault/CONTRIBUTING.md

-# Contributing to the template-ansible
+# Contributing to the terraform init vault

 Testers welcome!